Procedure for Enabling an On-Premises Data Center to Access Service VPCs Using Enterprise Router and Transit VPC

 - Create two ECSs.

-In this example, ECSs are used to verify network connectivity.
+In this example, the ECSs are used to verify network communications.
 The quantity and configuration are for reference only.

 For details, see Methods of Purchasing ECSs.